photonstorm/lazer/worklog.md

 * Find a way to merge solid fill colors and fill patterns into ShapeGradient (and rename it!)
 * Add in the 'no rotation' transform update version

+### 3rd December 2015

+Updated Transform to use Vec2 functions, rather than classes.
+Cuts down on the number of new objects being created per Transform.
+Added Transform.draw to handle linear interpolation (needs refining, but mostly works).

 ### 2nd December 2015

 Fixed the Mat33.multiply function which was utterly wrong :)